iredmail/docs/en_US/ee/0-ee.best.practice.md

 - `/opt/iredmail/custom/openldap/schema/`

     Extra LDAP schema files must be stored in this directory, owned by OpenLDAP daemon user and group with permission 0640.
+Note: schema files will __NOT__ be loaded by OpenLDAP automatically, you must update `global.conf` mentioned below to load them.

 - `/opt/iredmail/custom/openldap/conf.d/global.conf`